xanderlent/gna-rpm/README.md

 [![Copr build status](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-gna-driver/package/gna/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-gna-driver/package/gna/)

 This package is available for use with Fedora Linux and possibly other RPM-based distributions through my Fedora Copr repository, [xanderlent/intel-gna-driver](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-gna-driver).
-See that page for information on how to install and use this software on Fedora Linux.
+See that page for information on how to install and use this software on Fedora Linux (and possibly other RPM-based distributions).